Scroll to top

 Welcome to MMFN's Lands and Natural Resources Department

-Natural Resources Department to represent our
+The Lands and Natural Resources Department

-interests in managing traditional territories and
+in managing Mowachaht/Muchalaht traditional

-We work closely with the Council of Chiefs (COC)
+working closely with the Council of Chiefs (COC)

-and community members to protect our
+and community members to guide our projects,

 aboriginal rights.